-Lack of a down payment is the No. 1 obstacle blocking first-time buyers from purchasing a home, but it can be equally challenging to existing homeowners who may be forced to sell due to COVID-19 or some other circumstance.
-Even more importantly, it’s a powerful tool the entire industry can use to turn the tide on the disturbingly low rate of African-American homeownership of only 40.6 percent.
+Lack of a down payment is the No. 1 obstacle blocking first-time buyers from purchasing a home, but it can be equally challenging to existing homeowners who may be forced due to circumstances.
+Even more importantly, it’s a powerful tool the entire industry can use to continue to rise in homeownership among Black Americans, which, while improving, is still at only 44 percent.

 On this week’s show, Rob Chrane, the founder and CEO of DownPaymentResource.com (DPR) and the 2011 winner of Inman Innovator of the Year, explains how you can put down payment assistance programs to work in your business.
 Here are some highlights from this in-depth interview that we strongly recommend you watch.